How to Start a Wireframe Project

 If you're having troubling imagining what it should look like, it probably means that you haven't answered some important questions.
 Instead of diving straight into the user interface, we often start by answering some basic questions that apply to any project.
 This is sometimes called a Brief.

-In our Live Wireframing with Balsamiq sessions, we often ask these three questions before doing anything else:
+In our Live Wireframing with Balsamiq sessions, we often ask these 3 questions before doing anything else:

 Questions to ask before wireframing